KartikGupta2004/Actify/README.md

 - Match volunteers with service opportunities based on skills, interests, and location.
 - Enable organizations to post, edit, and manage opportunities effectively.
-- Notify volunteers of new opportunities that align with their profiles.
+- Notify volunteers about the outcome of their applications.
 - Facilitate profile creation and management for both volunteers and organizations.

 ## 🤖Tech-Stack <a id="tech-stack"></a>